Collections

 On his death, in 1943, his collection was offered to the Royal Australasian College of Physicians, but in the middle of the war they were unable to accept it.
 News of Cowlishaw's collection came to the attention of Kenneth F. Russell (later to become Professor of Anatomy and Medical History in the University of Melbourne), who contacted the Royal Australasian College of Surgeons.
 The College President, Sir Alan Newton, immediately agreed to the purchase of the collection in its entirety.
 In 1945 the Cowlishaw Collection was established in the library of the College, but it is now a separate collection.
 It is one of the finest collections of historical medical books in Australasia.

-Professor Russell's catalogue (PDF 4.37MB) of the historical books in the Cowlishaw Collection and the Gordon Craig Library (1979) is now available.
+Professor Russell's catalogue (PDF 4.37MB) of the historical books in the Cowlishaw Collection and the Gordon Craig Library (1979) is now available on request from the heritage staff.

 For further information on the Cowlishaw Collection, contact the RACS Curator.